Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Low Man's lower tier and north-facing nooks will be retaining moisture far longer than the exposed upper faces of High Man — avoid lower-tier problems entirely.
+- The Low Man tier and any north-facing features or shaded cracks will retain moisture significantly longer than the sunlit upper faces of High Man.

 Warnings